Cisse Sandra

-Cisse Sandra (born 16 December 2003) is a Belgian professional footballer who plays as a midfielder for Club Brugge.
+Cisse Sandra (born 16 December 2003) is a Belgian professional footballer who plays as a midfielder for Belgian Pro League club Club Brugge.

 Club career

-Sandra began his career at the youth academy of Club Brugge.
+Cisse Sandra was born on 16 December 2003 in Bellegem, Kortrijk Municipality in West Flanders, where he attended Kinderland Sint-Anna primary school and participated in international football tournaments.
+At the club level, he started playing youth football for KWSC Lauwe and Zulte Waregem.

+In 2016, Sandra moved to Club Brugge's youth academy.
 On 22 August 2020, Sandra made his debut for Brugge's reserve side, Club NXT in the Belgian First Division B against RWDM47.
 He came on as a 79th minute substitute as NXT lost 0–2.

 Sandra scored his first professional goal on 30 August 2020 against Lommel.
 His 80th-minute goal gave NXT the lead but the match soon ended 2–2.

+On 22 August 2023, Sandra signed for Eredivisie club Excelsior on a season-long loan deal.

+On 4 July 2024, Sandra joined newly promoted Eredivisie club Willem II on a season-long loan deal.